 What Is the Current Site Status?

 A remedial investigation of soil and sediment contamination at the former manufacturing plant has been completed.
-This investigation has defined the nature and extent of soil and sediment contamination associated with the former manufacturing plant area soil and sediment in Upper Hilliards Creek (from Foster Avenue to W. Clementon).
-A feasibility study is being conducted to identify alternatives that would remediate soil and sediment contaminants.
-After the Feasibility Study is completed, EPA will provide the public an opportunity to comment on a Proposed Plan that will identify EPA’s preferred alternative to address contaminated soil and sediment associated with the site.
-It is anticipated that this Proposed Plan will be provided to the public in 2019.
+The remedial investigation defined the nature and extent of soil and sediment contamination associated with the former manufacturing plant area, and soil and sediment contamiantion in Upper Hilliards Creek (from Foster Avenue to W. Clementon).
+Findings from the completed remedial investigation were used to develop a feasibility study, which identified alternatives that would remediate soil and sediment contamination.
+EPA released to the public a Proposed Plan, November 2019, which presented a summary of the remedial investigation and feasibility study findings.
+The EPA Proposed Plan also presents EPA's preferred remedial alternatives to address soil and sediment contamination.
+EPA expects to release a Record of Decision for the site, which would present EPA's selected remedial alternatives.

 A remedial investigation is ongoing on Bridgewood Lake, Silver Lake, the middle and lower portions of Hilliards Creek, and Kirkwood Lake.
 The objective of this remedial investigation is to determine the extent of contamination of sediments in each of these waterbodies.
 It is anticipated that this investigation will be completed in 2019, and will be followed by a feasibility study which will identify alternatives to address contaminated sediment in the waterbodies.
 EPA anticipates that a proposed plan identifying the preferred alternative to remediate sediments will be provided to the public in 2020.